sinamalakouti/CDDMSL/README.md

 ### Adverse-Weather

-Please download cityscapes and foggy-cityscapes (https://www.cityscapes-dataset.com/) as well as the bdd100k dataset (https://doc.bdd100k.com/download.html).
+Please download cityscapes and [foggy-cityscapes](https://www.cityscapes-dataset.com/)  as well as the [bdd100k](https://doc.bdd100k.com/download.html).
 Note that for bdd100k, we only used the validation set.

 Please see the following files for dataset creation and/or modification: